 Instructions

-Making these honey roasted nuts is easy!
 Scroll down to the recipe card below for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-- Remove the pan from the oven.
+Remove the pan from the oven.
 Leave the nuts on the baking sheet and let them cool and crisp up, undisturbed, for about 20 minutes.
-(Photo 6).

-It's important to roast the nuts in a slow oven - 300°F is good.
+It's important to roast the nuts in a slow oven - 300°F is a good temperature.
 Don't be tempted to crank up the oven's temperature - the nuts won't roast as evenly, and they might even burn.

 Recipe FAQs

 This is entirely up to you.
 I like to use hazelnuts, almonds, pecans, and shelled pistachios.
 But you can use anything you like.
-Cashews or walnut halves would also be excellent.
-Pretty much all nuts are wonderful, so use what you like!
+Cashews or walnut halves are also excellent.

 Yes.
 If you're OK with its list of ingredients, you can use a sugar-free sticky sweetener such as this honey substitute.
-Personally, I like to use real honey because I use so very little of it and the flavor it imparts is amazing.
+I like to use real honey because I use so little of it, and its flavor is fantastic.

 No, unfortunately, you can't.
-You will need to use raw unsalted nuts in this recipe.
+You should use raw unsalted nuts in this recipe.

 Serving Suggestions

-- Needless to say, these nuts are perfect as a snack.
-They're also great as an after-dinner treat - they go so well with espresso.
-Sometimes I make myself a small bowl of them and add a few dark chocolate chips.
+- Honey roasted nuts are perfect as a snack.
+They're also excellent as an after-dinner treat - they go so well with espresso!
+Sometimes I make a small bowl of them and add a few dark chocolate chips.
 Hmm good!

 - Another tasty way to use these nuts is to add them to yogurt for breakfast.
 That's how my daughter likes them best.